-The data entry and the computer mapping department manage and maintain the district's data processing facility, software applications, internet website, and geographical information system.
-The district operates from a hierarchical non-relational database.
-The Mainframe hardware/system software is Dell Power Edge T610, Power Edge 800 job server, Power Edge 600sc print server, and Dell Power Edge for GIS Mapping.
-The user base is networked through the mainframe using Windows 2010 Server software.
+The Systems Administrator and the computer mapping department manage and maintain the district's data processing facility, software applications, internet website, and geographical information system.
+The district operates from ESRI Arcview server database with cooperation data sharing with County 911.
+The mainframe hardware/system software is Dell Poweredge T430 Server running on Windows 2012 with online backup solutions.
+HCAD has 25 desktop computers and 5 tablets.
+The GIS Mapping Server is a HP 3500 running on Windows 7.
+The user base is networked through the mainframe using Windows 2012 Server.

 Southwest Data provides software services for appraisal and collections applications.